fioprotocol/fips/README.md

 ### Review FIPs
 Everyone is encouraged to review existing FIPs and provide feedback.
 ### Proposing a FIP
+#### FIP Process
+The proposal and development process for a FIP includes:

+* To propose a FIP, fork this repository and create a pull request for your FIP with status *Draft*.
+The FIP number can remain undetermined at this stage.
+See Successful FIP includes below for what a FIP should include.
+* Repo custodians will review the FIP PR and comment.
+Once comments have been addressed, the FIP will be merged to Master with the status *Draft*.
+* Reach out to the community and solicit feedback on your FIP.
+* Once you have updated your FIP based on community feedback, create another pull request with all of the updates along with a request to update the status to *Accepted*.
-Fork the repository and add your FIP to it with status *Draft*.
-See *Successful FIP includes* below for what a FIP should include.
-Reach out to the community and solicit feedback.
-Once you are ready submit a pull request to add your FIP to the main fips repo.
-Once repo custodians accepts your FIP, you can code the solution and submit pull request to relevant repo.
-Once the code has been pushed, the status will be changed to *Adopted*.
+* Once repo custodians accept your FIP, you can code your solution and submit pull requests to the relevant repo.
+* After the code has been merged and deployed to Mainnet, the status will be changed to *Final*.
 ### Discussing a FIP
 Create an issue describing the FIP or section of a FIP you would like to open up for discussion.